Last Updated on May 5, 2024 by Bonnie

 As we started out from the dock, our boat had some mechanical difficulties.
 I really have no idea what was wrong, but the captain handled it very well.
 She acted quickly, without panicking and got us on our way so we could enjoy the day.

 Once we reached the paddleboarding location, our guide gave us the basics of how to paddleboard.
 You certainly do NOT have to have any experience before this tour.
 In fact, only 2 of the 6 people on the tour had prior paddleboard experience.
-We spent about 2 hours paddling with little to no shade, so I’d also suggest reef-safe sunscreen and perhaps a long sleeve sun shirt.
-You can get both of these in the Biscayne National Park gift shop when you check-in for your tour.
+We spent about 2 hours paddling with little to no shade, so I’d also suggest reef-safe sunscreen and perhaps a long-sleeved sun shirt.
+You can get both of these in the Biscayne National Park gift shop when you check in for your tour.

 You’ll need to bring your own lunch and a water bottle.
 There was a cooler on board and plenty of water to refill your bottle as needed.